WebexCC-SA/LAB-2851/docs/lab3_injecting_JDS_event.md

             <figure markdown>
             ![Refund Request 70](./assets/Refund.png)
             </figure>
+    Remove the connection to the **DisconnectCustomer** node and create a connection to this new Set Variable node.

     2. Add another "Set Variable" node after the "Replacement" node.
 Change the name of the node to **Replacement_Request**, select the variable **Customer_Resolution** and set the value to `Replacement`.